lalithtrs/to-do-app/README.md

 When you make a change in the Manifest files like updating the docker image version in the deployment file.
 The ArgoCD will look up for the changes in every 3 minutes.

-When it finds a out of sync change in the actual state (Git Repository) this will also change in the Cluster (Desired state)
+When it finds a out of sync change in the actual state (Git Repository) then it changes in the Kubernetes Cluster (Desired state)

 ![alt text](<Screenshots/after docker change.png>)

-So here, I have configured the docker version from 1.1 to 1.0 , So this was detected by the ArgoCD and the change was done.
-The Pods which are running in the docker version 1.1 is modified into verison 1.0
+So here, I have configured the docker version from 1.1 to 1.0 in the deployment.yaml , So this was detected by the ArgoCD and the change was done.
+The Pods which are running in the docker version 1.1 are modified into verison 1.0

 To see the rollout use the following command
 ```